TabDigital/ecs-agent-bug/README.md

-# ecs-bug
+# ecs-slowdown

-Trying to reproduce a bug on `ECS` where the agent becomes slow and times out.
+Trying to reproduce an issue on `ECS` where the agent becomes slow and times out.

 ## Initial setup